mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ---

-13. **Favorite** the URL of your temporary codespace environment, to make it easy to return to (e.g. https://upgraded-meme-w95p5695pp43995q.github.dev/).
+13. **Favorite** the URL of your temporary Codespace environment, to make it easy to return to (e.g. https://upgraded-meme-w95p5695pp43995q.github.dev/).
 14. Optional but **strongly recommended**:
    - Open your local copy of VS Code.
    - Ensure the Github Codespaces extension is installed.
    - Click the Remote Explorer icon on the left bar.
    - Authenticate to Github, if you haven't already.
-   - Select the codespace that's named the same as the two randomly-selected words in the URL of the codespace in the browser (which you favorited). e.g., "upgraded meme" or "ubiquitous acorn"
+   - Select the Codespace that's named the same as the two randomly-selected words in the URL of the Codespace in the browser (which you favorited). e.g., "upgraded meme" or "ubiquitous acorn"
    - Continue the following steps in VS Code rather than the browser…
 15. Navigate to scripts/environments
 16. Copy the local.env.example file to the same folder.